slexisvn/query_engine/docs/02-logical-plan/11-the-logical-plan-nodes.md

 }
 ```

 Only `children` is structure.
 The three underscore-prefixed fields are **annotations**: information computed *about* a node rather than part of what it means. `_cardinality` is an estimated row count, `_sortedBy` records an ordering the node's output is known to have, and `_cteMap` carries the bodies of common table expressions.
-All three are optional, all three can be absent, and no operator's meaning depends on them.
-Chapter 23 fills in `_cardinality` properly; chapter 28 covers `_sortedBy`.
+These fields are optional in the type, but their contracts differ. `_cardinality` is a fallible estimate; `_sortedBy` must be a sound ordering guarantee when used to remove work; `_cteMap` supplies plan bodies that a CTE scan needs.
+Losing or falsifying the latter two can break execution.
+Chapter 23 covers estimates, and chapter 28 separates estimates from correctness-sensitive metadata.

 `children` being optional is not cosmetic.
 Leaves — `LogicalScanNode`, `LogicalIndexScanNode` — genuinely do not have the field, so every traversal goes through [`getChildren`](../../src/planner/logical-plan.ts), which normalizes the absence to an empty array, and [`setChildren`](../../src/planner/logical-plan.ts), which returns a **copy** with new children rather than mutating: